pdf-association/pdf-issues/docs/32000-2-2020/clause02.md

 <p class="location">Change the first paragraph as follows:</p>

 <p>
 The following documents are referred to in the text in such a way that some or all of their content constitutes requirements of this document.
-For dated references, only the edition cited applies <ins onMouseEnter="mouseEnter(this)" data-issue="57" data-iso="approved">(including any amendments)</ins>.
+For dated references, only the edition cited applies <ins onMouseEnter="mouseEnter(this)" data-issue="57" data-iso="approved">(not including any amendments)</ins>.
 For undated references, the latest edition of the referenced document (including any amendments or corrigenda) applies.
 </p>

 <p>...</p>